Skip to navigation Skip to content

 1

-Identify if THP contact is required + Read more ...
+Identify if treating health professional (THP) contact is required + Read more ...

-It is incumbent on the assessor to identify if THP contact is required to support an assessment regardless of the format used.
+It is mandatory for the assessor to identify if THP contact is required to support an assessment despite the format used.

-This requirement also includes where customer participation in their assessment was considered appropriate (face to face, video conference or phone), but the customer, or nominee, did not attend their scheduled appointments and was not contactable.
+This requirement also includes when customer participation in their assessment was considered appropriate (face to face, video conference or phone), but the customer, or nominee, did not attend their scheduled appointments and was unreachable.

 Some examples of when the assessor should attempt THP contact, include:

-• To clarify inconsistencies between the medical evidence and customer reported information
+• inconsistencies between the medical evidence and customer reported information

-• To confirm treatment status (for example, where surgery was considered, but waitlists or customer decision on having it were unclear/could have changed and the medical evidence is from some time before the date of claim)
+• To confirm treatment status.
+For example, where surgery was considered, but waitlists or customer decision on having it were unclear/could have changed and the medical evidence is from before the date of claim

-• To support the file assessment where customer participation in their assessment was considered appropriate (via face to face, video conference or phone), but the customer did not attend an appointment and was not contactable
+• To support the file assessment where customer participation in their assessment was considered appropriate (through face to face, video conference or phone), but the customer did not attend an appointment and was unreachable

 Would contacting the THP be beneficial for the assessment?